 Build and install forms, making sure they're level and properly graded for drainage.
 To prevent rain puddles from forming, design a 2% slope (every 10' long will drop 2.5").
 Place and level a 4"-6" bed of gravel; you need a gravel base in areas of poor drainage or freezing temperatures.
 Be sure to compact the gravel base and rent a compacting machine if necessary.

 Check gravel thickness with a homemade template that extends down from the tops of the forms 4" of the finished driveway; when it just touches the top of the gravel, the base is thick enough.
-A taller slab will be stronger- we recommend 4" thick.
+A taller slab will be stronger- we recommend over 4" driveway thickness.
 Let the gravel extend under the edges of the forms.

 If the driveway will abut an existing concrete sidewalk or slab, install isolation-joint strips.
 Attach the strips flush with the top of an existing slab using hardened concrete nails or construction adhesive.